ch-stark/clusterpermissionblog/clusterpermission.md

       namespace: open-cluster-management-agent-addon # The Service Account performing VM a
 ```

-## The Evolution: Newer, More Flexible ClusterPermission
+## The Evolution: More Flexible ClusterPermission

 Recent updates have made the ClusterPermission resource much more versatile: